Benzo-Fury/boost-AI/readme.md

 ## How does it work?
 Well, we can't say for sure.
 According to the creators, Boost-AI uses a sophisticated blend of AI algorithms and powerful machine learning techniques to deeply understand your code and deliver unparalleled API requests.
 We could also mention "black magic", but let's leave that for our more mystical competitors.

-In all honesty, the team behind Boost-AI probably just followed a basic tutorial on creating an npm package that uses AI.
+In all honesty, the team behind Boost-AI probably just followed a basic tutorial on creating a npm package that uses AI.
 But hey, as long as it works, right?
 And if it doesn't, you can always just blame the "magic" not cooperating.

 ## Can I use it with my project?
 Oh, of course, you want to know if our amazing creation is compatible with your project.
 Well, let's just say that Boost-AI was created by a 15-year-old who was fueled by nothing but pizza and Mountain Dew, so the odds are not in your favor.
 But fear not, we've made some improvements, and now we even support ESM.
 We know you were holding your breath for that one.
 Because let's be real, nothing screams quality like a package created by a teenager fueled by junk food.
 And let's not forget, Boost-AI is just a slightly better version of the OpenAI API, so you might as well just use the original and save yourself the trouble.
 But hey, if you want to use Boost-AI and pretend like you're cutting-edge, go right ahead.